igorkamyshev/withease/apps/website/docs/magazine/explicit_start.md

+---
+title: Explicit start of the app
+---

 # Explicit start of the app

 In Effector [_Events_](https://effector.dev/docs/api/effector/event) can not be triggered implicitly.
 It gives you more control over the app's lifecycle and helps to avoid unexpected behavior.